seqan/seqan3/doc/tutorial/concepts/index.md

 \assignment{Assignment 4: Custom validator II}
 Implement your validator fully, i.e. make it throw seqan3::validation_error if the number provided is not a square.
-Also give a nice description for the help page.
+Also, give a nice description for the help page.

 \endassignment
 \solution